Top Gear (American TV series): Broadcast

 Top Gear premiered in the US on History on November 21, 2010.
 On February 10, 2011, the show was renewed for a second season to premiere on November the same year.
 On May 11, 2012, History renewed Top Gear for a 16 episode third season, which premiered August 14, 2012.
 The second half of the season premiered January 29, 2013.
 It was renewed for a fourth season, which started filming April 30, 2013, and premiered on September 3, 2013.
 The fifth season premiered on June 3, 2014.
 Its most recent season, Season 6, began airing on April 26, 2016.
 On June 28, 2016, the BBC confirmed that the series had completed its contractual run on the History channel."

 In the United Kingdom, the first and second seasons are broadcast on BBC Three.
 The first season premiered on October 14, 2011, and the second season premiered on January 13, 2012.
 The second season halted broadcasting on January 27, but continued its run on June 29, 2012.
 It is broadcast under the name Top Gear USA to avoid confusion with the original UK version.

 The first season premiered on GO! in Australia on November 26, 2011 whilst season two onward aired on BBC Knowledge, a channel on Australian Pay TV service Foxtel.
 In Canada, it airs on BBC Canada.

-In Mexico and Latinamerica the show broadcasts on History Channel Latino.
+In Mexico and Latin America the show broadcasts on History Channel Latino.